srakesh28/azure-iaasv2-arm/step1-network/Readme.md

 This template is Step1 of 3 templates to build and Automate Secure Production like deployment on Azure Cloud and utilize best practice for creating IaaS V2 Infrastructure on Azure.
 </h>
 It creates a VNet with 3 Subnets:  Web, App and DB subnet.

 It also creates three Network Security groups one per each subnet.

 It creates DMZ rules for the Web Subnet to expose endpoints to the Internet.

 It secures the App Subnet and the DB subnet with appropriate rules.

 It blocks Outbound Internet access to VMs in App and DB Subnets.

 It opens up DB Subnet only on the mysql DB port to App Subnet.

-This Template builds up-on Next Template as Step2 for building your Infrastructure on Azure

 ## Below are Steps for End-to-End Deployment using  Azure CLI 2.0, this template uses latest Managed Disk, Managed AS, LB and Custom Scripts Extentions

 Step1)

-    Option 1) az login   # This is manual way to login to Azure with CLI or
+    Option 1) az login   # This is manual way to login to Azure with CLI

+    or

-    Option 2) Create Service Principal Id to login with Azure CLI 2.0 https://docs.microsoft.com/en-us/cli/azure/ad/sp  # This more automated may to login to Azure with CLI
+    Option 2) Create Service Principal Id to login with Azure CLI 2.0 https://docs.microsoft.com/en-us/cli/azure/ad/sp

+    # This more automated may to login to Azure with CLI

       a) az ad sp create-for-rbac -n "http://azclidemo" --role contributor --scopes /subscriptions/<subscription id>